Sayanta66/test-readme/tests/quickstart.md

 ```shell
 clusterctl init --core cluster-api --bootstrap kubeadm --control-plane kubeadm --infrastructure hetzner
 ```

-or for a specific version: `--infrastructure hetzner:vX.X.X`
+>Note: For a specific version, use the `--infrastructure hetzner:vX.X.X` flag with the above command.

 ---
 ### Variable Preparation to generate a cluster-template